-It’s really easy to explore with kids, too.
+If you’re visiting Chiapas with kids then San Cristobal is a great base for exploring the surrounding area and beyond.
 My kids were 9-, 7- and 2-years old at the time of our visit, and there was enough to see and do to keep them busy.
-Plus, two of the main streets are pedestrianised, which means you’re not constantly worrying about your children stepping out in front of a car!

-What to See & Do in San Cristóbal de las Casas
+What to see and do in San Cristóbal de las Casas

 Catedral de San Cristóbal